Assessing Comprehension Of Novels

 None of this was ever hard for me.
 And I realized that I didn’t really understand how hard it was for some people, but even when we were doing vision therapy, because we did therapy for a number of years, and I told the therapist that he was coming home with 20 spelling words and I said, we can practice every day for hours and the next day he doesn’t know them.

-And he just looked at me and he said, 20 is way, way too many, way too many, and even 10 was a challenge.
+And he just looked at me and he said, 20 is way too many, and even 10 was a challenge.
 And I feel that way with vocabulary words too.
 You know, I will develop novel units and I’ll go through some things and I’ll come up with 20 words that I think might be new words for kids in a chapter.

-And again, if this is your very first novel unit in the year or you know, even if it isn’t, if you know kids need it, the best way to really assess kids is to first model, model, model, model, model, all your expectations.
+If this is your very first novel unit in the year, or if you know kids need it, the best way to really assess kids is to first model, model, model, model, model, all your expectations.

-So let’s go back to text evidence again.
+So let’s go back to text evidence.
 I didn’t grade those first assessments that I asked for text evidence.
-I would just say to them, texts, evidence, texts, and I would send them back.
+I would just say to them, text evidence, text evidence, and I would send them back.

 I would have kids bring it to me and send it back.
 And that way I gave them a chance to fix it.
 I would also show them like let’s do an answer together.
-And I would, I would put my own texts, evidence to give them what I’m looking for.
+And I would put my own text evidence to give them what I’m looking for.
 But you have to model, model, model your expectations.

 Looking for Teaching Resources?

-Sammy Keyes & the Hotel Thief Complete Novel Study Teaching Guide Vocab, Text$8.00 Quick ViewAdd to cart
+Sammy Keyes & the Hotel Thief Complete Novel Study Teaching Guide Vocab, Text$8.00 Add to cart Quick ViewAdd to cart